TheLogicMaster/switch-gdx/README.md

 - __deploy__: Build NRO, then deploy to a Switch over LAN using NxLink
 - __ryujinx__: Build NRO, then run in Ryujinx emulator
 - __uwp__: Transpile, then open UWP project in Visual Studio

+### Deploying to Switch
+Ensure that the Homebrew Launcher is opened to the NetLoader before running the deploy task.
+By default, it tries pinging the Switch to find it, but manually specifying the IP in the nxlink command may be necessary depending on the network.

+### UWP
+The UWP task opens Visual Studio, where the project settings need to be adjusted for the signing certificate and remote deployment options for running on an Xbox console in devkit mode.
+Running a debug build should be as simple as building the project and running it, though it likely needs to be rebuilt to for the assets to be copied over.
+The first time the task is run will be quite slow, as it needs to install the VCPKG dependencies into `<home_dir>/.SwitchGDX`.
+If this first task gets interrupted before finishing, deleting the vcpkg directory and trying again may be necessary.

 ## Debugging
 The project can be debugged as a normal C++ project with your IDE of choice.
 CLion works out of the box with